 Please note: As from 1 October 2012, the maximum earnings ceiling is R14?872 per month or R178 464 annually.
 For employees who earn more than this amount, the contribution is calculated using the maximum earnings ceiling amount.
 Therefore the maximum contribution which can be deducted, for employees who earn more than R14 872 per month, is R148.72 per month.

-- Excess amounts shouldn't be included as remuneration or leviable amount for the purposes of UIF contribution.
+- Excess amounts shouldn't be included as remuneration or as a leviable amount for the purposes of UIF contributions.

 - The amounts deducted or withheld must be paid by the employer to SARS on a monthly basis, by completing the Monthly Employer Declaration (EMP201).
 The EMP201 is a payment declaration in which the employer declares the total payment together with the allocations for PAYE, SDL, UIF and/or Employment Tax Incentive (ETI), if applicable.

 - A unique Payment Reference Number (PRN) will be pre-populated on the EMP201, and will be used to link the actual payment with the relevant EMP201 payment declaration.

 It must be paid within seven days after the end of the month during which the amount was deducted.
 If the last day for payment falls on a public holiday or weekend, the payment must be made on the last business day before the public holiday or weekend.

 - Electronic payments through the internet (EFT)